-It seems like every week I see another story on where 3D printing was used to create prosthetics.
+It seems like every week I see another story on 3D printed prosthetics.
 The most recent was a foundation’s effort to test them in remote areas of Madagascar and Togo, where their seclusion makes it difficult to access appropriate prosthetics for amputees (1).

 However, 3D printing has a bit of a history with prosthetics.
 The e-e-NABLE community creates and shares open source designs for prosthetic hands.
 Last year, Open Bionics passed the first stage of clinical testing in the UK, and is undergoing further testing to bring affordable custom bionic arms to those who could benefit from them.

 Why 3D printing?